Filmsite Movie Review

 A Close Encounter of the First Kind

-The first indication that something isn't right occurs when his flashlight catches sight of a row of rattling, jiggling mailboxes moving back and forth like they were in an earthquake.
-Suddenly, his flashlight, radio and other electrical lights shut off.
-From above, his truck is bathed in blinding, powerful rays of luminescent light.
 An array of colorful lights overwhelms his sight, and a deep-toned, thunderous, musical vibration envelopes his truck.
 There is an apparent loss of all gravitational force - the railroad crossing signal rocks back and forth, the electrical system indicators in the cab dashboard go haywire and smoke, and debris flies randomly around the interior of the cab.
 And then, just as suddenly as it began, the vibrations and rockings of the visitation cease, and the lights blink out.
 After all the commotion, the stillness is deafening - a lone dog barks off in the distance.

 Roy trembles, leans forward, and peers upwards through his windshield, glancing at a gigantic, slow-moving, flying object in the night sky.
 For an instant, a narrow beam of intense light shines down on a stop light further down the road.
 He nearly suffers a heart attack when his flashlight suddenly turns back on.
 His truck's engine, radio, and electrical system instruments all begin functioning again.
 He tunes in to a flood of reports about fantastic sightings and other UFO encounters:

-• It's crazy, shaped like a barn.
+• Shaped like a barn.

 In another area of the greater Muncie, Indiana landscape, little Barry has wandered away from home and trekked down the center of a remote country road on a hilltop - Crescendo Summit.
 He comes upon four simple folk in a family - they are peaceful and friendly - inexplicably drawn to watch the skies.
 The father is whistling in familiar anticipation: "She'll Be Comin' Round the Mountain."
 The little stranger timidly waves at them.
 At that moment, Jill scrambles up from the side of the road and spots Barry - but he is in the path of Neary's fast-moving truck speeding around the bend.
 Jillian dives and tackles her transfixed son to save him from being hit in the truck's path.
 Roy races to them after braking and fighting his truck for control - he apologizes: "I'm sorry.
 I didn't even see him.
 He was just standing right in the middle of the road."